Koenkk/docker-compose-exercise/README.md

 ## Exercise
 ## 1. Running the database and webapp
-First create a separate network for the database and webapp by running: `docker network create --driver bridge altran-docker-compose`
+First create a separate network for the database and webapp by running: `docker network create --driver bridge docker-compose-exercise`

 Start the containers by running:
-* Database: `docker run -d --name database --net=altran-docker-compose -e MYSQL_ROOT_PASSWORD=movie123 koenkk/altran-docker-compose-database`
+* Database: `docker run -d --name database --net=docker-compose-exercise -e MYSQL_ROOT_PASSWORD=movie123 koenkk/docker-compose-exercise-database`
-* Webapp: `docker run -d --name webapp --net=altran-docker-compose -p 8080:80 koenkk/altran-docker-compose-webapp`
+* Webapp: `docker run -d --name webapp --net=docker-compose-exercise -p 8080:80 koenkk/docker-compose-exercise-webapp`

 Open your browser and go to http://localhost:8080.
 You will now see the movies from the database displayed by the webapp.

-Note: The images are being pulled from https://hub.docker.com/ (https://hub.docker.com/r/koenkk/altran-docker-compose-webapp/ and https://hub.docker.com/r/koenkk/altran-docker-compose-database/)
+Note: The images are being pulled from https://hub.docker.com/ (https://hub.docker.com/r/koenkk/docker-compose-exercise-webapp/ and https://hub.docker.com/r/koenkk/docker-compose-exercise-database/)

 ## 2. Running with Docker Compose
 To run the containers you had to execute 3 commands.
 It would be easier if we only had to execute one command.
 We can achieve this by using Docker Compose.